maginetv/prom_finagle_exporter/README.md

 # prom twitter finagle exporter
-prometheus twitter finagle metrics exporter
+prometheus twitter finagle metrics exporter.

+### tested with:
+* prometheus, version 1.0.1
+* consul v0.7.0, v0.6.4
+* python 3.5

 ### consul
 when using consul there is a new checks flag used `DeregisterCriticalServiceAfter` set to 3 min.
 The way this works is after 3 min that the service have been in a critical state the service and linked checks will be removed.
 This feature is fist added in consul version `0.7.0` the consul registerfunction will still work but there is no de register done.